 Sharing his thoughts on the survey, Kunal Nagarkatti, COO – Clover Infotech, said “Rapid digitalization across sectors has created a need for 360 degree skills development.
 In addition to technical skills, creativity, emotional intelligence, analytical abilities, project management and people skills are required to augment employability.
 Organizations will have to focus on training and development to help employees to reskill and upskill quickly.
 The future would take “convergence” to a different level and team members from diverse geographies will come together to undertake and complete projects seamlessly.
 In such an ultra-digital universe, communication and presentation skills would assume unprecedented significance”.

 The survey clearly highlights that relevant qualification in a discipline is essential because it gives the basic understanding or lays the groundwork.
 However, capabilities need to be built overtime to perform a job.
-One needs to develop soft skills, job-specific technical skills, analytical and people skills to do well in any profession.
+One needs to improve analytical skill, job-specific technical skills, soft and people skills to do well in any profession.
 Qualification is required to get into a profession, but capabilities need to be developed, enhanced and practiced in order to remain relevant in the industry.